 To become a journalist, I edited the game files to remove all stats, ammo counters, and other indicators from the screen, and made my weapon invisible.
 I also changed the control scheme so that I could not attack; pressing the “fire” button on the mouse would simply save a screenshot.

-The grainy, blurred aesthetics of each photo pay homage to the work of the photojournalist Robert Capa, whose most famous photos of the D-Day invasion were blurred due to a lab technician’s error.
+The grainy, blurred aesthetics of each photo pay homage to the work of the photojournalist Robert Capa, whose most famous photos of the D-Day invasion were blurred due to a lab technician’s error but became iconic.